-CloudLinux OS is designed for shared hosting providers.
-It isolates each customer into a separate “Lightweight Virtualized Environment” (LVE), which partitions, allocates, and limits server resources, like memory, CPU, and connections, for each tenant.
+CloudLinux is designed for shared hosting providers.
+It isolates each customer into a separate “Lightweight Virtualized Environment” (LVE), which allocates and limits server resources, like memory, CPU and the number of simultaneous connections, for each web hosting tenant.
 This ensures that tenants cannot jeopardize the stability of your servers, causing all sites to slow down or even come to a halt.
 CloudLinux OS also “cages” tenants from one another to avoid security breaches.
 This way, unstable scripts or malware are not able to sprawl across your customer sites, causing severe harm.

-CloudLinux supports the same end-of-life policy as RHEL.
+CloudLinux supports the same life cycle policy as RHEL.
 Using a supported operating system is critical to maintaining a stable server environment.

 |CloudLinux 8||Mar 17, 2020||May 31, 2029|

 |CloudLinux 7||Apr 1, 2015||Jun 30, 2024|

 |CloudLinux 6||Feb 1, 2011||Nov 30, 2020 (Extended Support until June 30, 2024)|

 LVE is a Lightweight Virtualized Environment.
 LVE Manager allows you to maintain fine-tuned control over your resources, including CPU, IO rate, memory, inodes, numbers of processes, and concurrent connections, that any single account can use.
 Now you can limit resource abuse, while allowing good customers to use what they need.